Emergency/Crisis Management Plan

 Staff members should not express personal opinions to members of the media.

-For any questions beyond a simple statement of fact, staff members should refer media to the Communications Director (or designee): Ruth Wardwell at ext.
-5768, Lenel Parish at 5156.
+For any questions beyond a simple statement of fact, staff members should refer media to the Office of Communications.

-The Communications Director or her designee is the only staff member who should proactively contact the media.
+The Chief of Communications or a designee is the only staff member who should proactively contact the media.

 In a major disaster, it is likely that large numbers of reports and broadcast crews will arrive on campus.
-They should be directed to the Communications Director.
+They should be directed to the Chief of Communications, who will establish a media center.

 Debriefing.
 Within a reasonable amount of time after a major emergency, the President (or his designee) should bring together staff participants to discuss the effectiveness of the College's response to the emergency and to make recommendations for improving future response.